Last Updated on

 The exercise circles are performed with minimal rest pauses between them.
 The rest limit is determined by the options for constructing a workout, where it is necessary to either reduce the time to perform a certain number of exercises, or increase their number in a given unit of time.
 Therefore, you will strive to squeeze the maximum out of yourself, including by reducing the intervals of rest.

 At this speed and tension, the working muscles contract, mainly in anaerobic mode.
 After each exercise, rest is required to restore the working ability of the muscle groups involved in the movement.
 But in crossfit, rest is supposed only after completing a circle in which exercises are performed without stopping, replacing each other.
 Moreover, most exercises in crossfit are multi-joint (functional), requiring tension of a large number of large muscle groups to perform actions and stabilize positions.
 If after a circle you feel a lack of oxygen (breathing hard) and a frantic heartbeat, then this is a clear sign that you need rest to recover.
-If you reduce this rest and carry out circles further, trying to improve your quantitative and temporal indicators, then you can harm your heart.
+If you reduce this rest and carry out circles further, trying to improve your quantitative and temporal indicators, can harm your heart.

 At high continuous loads (with a heart rate above 90% of the maximum) for more than five minutes, the heart does not have time to increase the stroke volume, it has to increase the heart rate to supply the muscles with enough blood.
 The myocardium works at maximum, and the left ventricle does not have time to increase in size to pump more blood.
 Myocardial muscle cells (cardiomyocytes) contract with a high load, getting into the anaerobic energy supply mode.
 Some cardiomyocytes accumulate lactic acid, which destroys the cell.
-And this can cause a micro-heart attack, which often goes unnoticed (“a little heart ache”).
-The flip side of this is the active growth of the myocardium (like muscles!)
+And this can cause a micro-heart attack, which often goes unnoticed (“a little heartache”).
+The flip side of this is the active growth of the myocardium (like in muscles).
 With foci of damage to some cells and limiting the extensibility of the heart.
 This phenomenon is often observed in professional athletes and is called the “athletic heart.”
 Its worst manifestation is sudden death during sports competitions, which, unfortunately, happens among football players, hockey players and other athletes of a very young age and in the prime of life.

 Our response to crossfit

 We are for safe training, with clean, clear technique and with optimal time costs.
 As an example, you can watch a video of the main part of the functional strength training, which we shot in one take with the participants of the gym workshop in Arkhangelsk.
 If you watch it all, or rather, train with us on the video, then make sure that you can “kill” and “stumble” on the simplest movements with minimal risk of injury.
 The only secret is to choose your own weight for the dumbbells – the heavier the dumbbell, the stronger the load.
-And here is the most important thing: you can get injured even with simple movements, if the emotion will be excessive for you personally.
-Weight weights (dumbbells) must be selected so that it is very noticeably hard
+And here is the most important thing: you can get injured even with simple movements, if the motion will be excessive for you personally.
+Proper weights (dumbbells) must be selected so that it is manageable.

 Any methodology or training program will not bring the proper result if you neglect the issue of nutrition.
 In crossfit, as in any other high-intensity power sport, the training athlete experiences enormous loads.
 Therefore, crossfit nutrition should be carefully balanced to help the athlete recover the lost energy as quickly as possible.